mindset-dojo/mindset-dojo.github.io/_forms/stance.md

   - jeremy-mcmillan
   - michael-basil
   - kyle-ingersoll
-excerpt: "A Stance is the personal expression of one's FEBI energy archetypes through breath, tone, timing, and attention."
+excerpt: "A Stance is the personal expression of one's FEBI™ energy archetypes through breath, tone, timing, and attention."
 ---

 ## Intention